g1sbi/dice-rush/README.md

 ```

 ### 2. Configure Supabase

+Each game can use its own Supabase project or share a common one.

+**For Dice Rush and Edge (using same credentials):**

 1. Create a free Supabase project at [supabase.com](https://supabase.com)
 2. Get your project URL and anon key from the project settings (Project Settings → API)